 The History Club, from the 1953 Aurora yearbook.

 The growth of the History program mirrored the growth of the institution—reorganized as Eastern Michigan College in 1956 and Eastern Michigan University in 1959.
 Under the leadership of Simon E. Fagerstrom (1940-58), the department faculty expanded from twelve to twenty-four, while the variety of courses increased as well.
-In the new Department of History and Social Science, students were able to concentrate in economics, political science, and sociology.
+In the new Department of History and Social Science, students were able to concentrate in economics, political science, or sociology.
 Department Head Donald Drummond enlarged the faculty again by hiring Manuel Bilsky to develop courses in philosophy in the 1960s.

 In 1969, the Department of History and Social Science departed from Welch Hall to take up residence on the seventh floor of Pray-Harrold where it remains today.
 Economics, political science, and sociology all departed the department in the 1970s to become independent departments, while philosophy remained.
 The unit’s name was subsequently changed to the Department of History and Philosophy, although the two sections have long been functionally independent.

 Information from Egbert R. Isbell, A History of Eastern Michigan University, 1849-1965 (Ypsilanti: Eastern Michigan University Press, 1971).
 Images are from the EMU Archives.